Tamiang Layang: Education

 As of 2021, there are currently six primary schools (five public schools & one Catholic private school), four middle schools (all public schools), one public high school, two public vocational schools, and one Christian theological college.

 Public facilities

-For health facility, Tamiang Layang currently has one general hospital, nine pharmacies, and one public health centre.
+For health facility, Tamiang Layang has one general hospital, nine pharmacies, and one public health centre.
 For economic facilities, this town currently has six shopping complexes, one big market, two minimarkets, 31 grocery stores, 241 restaurants, 289 food stalls, six hotels, and two inns.
-Also, this town has more than 20 religious facilities.
-There are currently twelve Islamic religious facilities, eleven Protestant churches, and one Catholic church.
+Also, the town has more than 20 religious facilities.
+There are twelve Islamic religious facilities, eleven Protestant churches, and one Catholic church.